 Rainwater fittings

 Repair category 1

-Notes Within the limitations of our inspection the rainwater goods were seen to be free from significant defect.
+Notes Within the limitations of the inspection the rainwater goods were seen to be free from significant defect.

 Main walls

 Repair category 1

-Notes Within the limitations of our inspection, no significant defects were noted, however normal levels of maintenance are recommended.
+Notes Within the limitations of the inspection no significant defects were noted, however normal levels of maintenance are recommended.